i3logix/coding_challenge/README.md

 Examples:

 Convert 2523.04
-to "Two thousand five hundred twenty-three and 04/100"
+to "Two thousand five hundred twenty-three and 04/100 dollars"